creativetechnologylab/python-for-beginners/libraries.md

 conda create --name lib-test python=3.11
 ```

-You will then be aksed to confirm that you wish to install some additional packages.
+You will then be asked to confirm that you wish to install some additional packages.
 Type "Y" and hit Enter.

 Once your environment has been created, you can then activate it.
 This is all shown below: